fallowshades/deploy-telemetri/README.md

-# Full Stack Monorepo with Turbopack, Biome, Next.js, Express.js, Tailwind CSS, and shadcn
+# Full Stack Monorepo with Turbopack, Eslint, Next.js, Express.js, Tailwind CSS, and shadcn

-This repository is a full-stack monorepo starter template that integrates several modern web development tools and libraries, including **Turbopack**, **Biome**, **Next.js**, **Express.js**, **Tailwind CSS**, and **shadcn**.
+This repository is a full-stack monorepo starter template that integrates several modern web development tools and libraries, including **Turbopack**, **Eslint**, **Next.js**, **Express.js**, **Tailwind CSS**, and **shadcn**.
 It follows the tutorial from [The Halftime Code](https://www.thehalftimecode.com/building-a-full-stack-monorepo-with-turbopack-biome-next-js-express-js-tailwind-css-and-shadcn/) on how to set up a full-stack monorepo, combining both frontend and backend services in a single codebase.

 ## Features